cce459/cce459.github.io/replit.md

 User requested Namuwiki-style link syntax [[target|display]] where display text can be different from target page - implemented with special styling and backlink detection.
 User requested YouTube embed syntax [[htp://yt.VIDEO_ID]] to display YouTube videos directly in pages with responsive iframe player.
 User requested automatic [[분류:미분류]] category addition to all uploaded image file pages for better organization.
+User requested to remove markdown support and use only wiki markup syntax.

 # System Architecture